-To dig in little deeper, the performance evaluated for the eligible providers are assessed in four performance categories such as – Cost, Improvement Activities, Promoting Interoperability and Quality.
+To dig in a little deeper, the performance evaluated for the eligible providers are assessed in four performance categories such as – Cost, Improvement Activities, Promoting Interoperability and Quality.
 The performance score is received from 0-100 and the payments are adjusted in Medicare Part B based on the performance score.
-Therefore, the performance year is Jan 1, 2019 to Dec.
-31, 2019 with the deadline for submission, Mar 31, 2020 and the payment will be adjusted to each claim in Jan 2021.
+Therefore, the performance year is Jan 1, 2019, to Dec.
+31, 2019, with the deadline for submission, Mar 31, 2020, and the payment will be adjusted to each claim in Jan 2021.

-Looking more closely at the MIPS Composite performance year in 2019, where quality is reduced to 45% compared to year 2018.
+Looking more closely at the MIPS Composite performance year in 2019, where quality is reduced to 45% compared to the year 2018.
 Here it is required to report six measures.
-One of six measures must be an outcome measure.
+One of the six measures must be an outcome measure.
 The data completeness criteria are set at 60%.
-The cost increased to 15% (compared to 2018) based on current two value Modifier Program Measures.
-The improvement activities weight at 15%, which includes population management, care coordination, patient safety and practice assessment, beneficiary engagement and participation in an APM.
+The cost increased to 15% (compared to 2018) based on the current two value Modifier Program Measures.
+The improvement activities weight at 15%, which includes population management, care coordination, patient safety, and practice assessment, beneficiary engagement, and participation in an APM.
 Promoting interoperability remains the same at 25%.
 It includes ten bonus points for use of 2015 edition CEHRT in 2019.
-Also the new performance-based scoring eliminates base, performance and bonus scores.
-For instance, for e-prescribing, two new measure were added – verify Opioid Treatment Agreement and Query of prescription drug monitoring program (PDMP).
+Also, the new performance-based scoring eliminates base, performance and bonus scores.
+For instance, for e-prescribing, two new measures were added – verify Opioid Treatment Agreement and Query of prescription drug monitoring program (PDMP).

 Providers eligible for advanced APM